 After receiving a diploma from Sir Sandford Fleming in Peterborough I went on to work in a variety of child care centres.
 Though I loved my work, I also felt like there was something lacking from the conventional spaces where children spent their entire days; More time outside.
 I found we were happiest when we were outside.
 So I went on to get a Bachelor of Arts in Early Childhood Education from Ryerson University and after that did some research on forest schools in the UK.
 Maybe I could go there and get some education on forest schools and come back and start my own forest school?
 In the meantime my partner and I were planning on moving back to the west coast, and when I was job searching I stumbled upon a job posting for a forest school teacher.
 The school had not started, and they were looking for someone to volunteer to help with the start-up of the school and then lead the groups of children.
 It was meant to be.
 I jumped at the opportunity in 2010 and co-founded the Fresh Air Learning Society.
 I spent most of my time facilitating programs for 3-6 year olds, but I also did a parent and tot program for 18 months and up and helped with the elementary program when needed (ages 6-12).
 I was there for 9 years until our family decided to move back to Muskoka.
 My passion is still alive and I am excited to be teaching and learning along-side the children in Muskoka.

 My name is Amy Collier, and I was born and raised in Muskoka.
-I am a Registered Early Childhood Educator, as well as a Registered Practical Nurse.
+I am both a Registered Early Childhood Educator and a Registered Practical Nurse.
 I recently completed my Montessori training, and am excited to take on the role of Head Teacher in the Casa environment.
 This is my second year at Lodestar, and I am looking forward to working with our families as a community.